b21renu/b21renu/README.md

 ![Bar Graph GIF](https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif)

-Welcome to my GitHub profile!
-I'm passionate about coding, exploring cutting-edge technologies, and contributing to open-source projects.
-Here's a glimpse of my activity and achievements:
+Welcome to my GitHub profile! 🌟
+I'm passionate about coding, exploring cutting-edge technologies and contributing to open-source projects.
+Specializing in Generative AI and Large Language Models
+Here's a glimpse of my activity and achievements.

 ---